NukeBase

 // Add a WebSocket function for client calculations

-addWsFunction("addNumbers", function(data, admin, sessionId, userId) {
+addWsFunction("addNumbers", function(data, admin, sessionId) {

 // Extract numbers from the request